A Local's One Week Puglia Itinerary

 You can’t see everywhere in a week, so this itinerary gives a good idea of a general plan and the best way to organize yourself to maximize your time and avoid unnecessary driving.

 I haven’t included anywhere north of Bari, meaning you won’t find Trani, Andria, Barletta, or anywhere further north in the Gargano peninsula included in this itinerary.
-That’s not because they’re not worth visiting (they are!), it’s that Trani is 1 hour from Bari 2.5 hours from Vieste (in the Gargano).
+That’s not because they’re not worth visiting (they are!), it’s just that they’re too far away to fit in.
+For example, Vieste is 2.5 hours from Bari and 4 from Lecce.

 Most of the major places to visit in Puglia are south of Bari, so to go far north only to then retrace your steps heading south is not practical or a good use of your time.

-There is no airport closer than Bari to these northern areas, so you can’t start your itinerary near them.
+There is no airport closer than Bari to these northern areas, so you also can’t start your itinerary near them and then head south.
 As such, trying to fit in a visit to anywhere north of Bari will then leave you a minimum of 2 hours, and up to 4, away from basically everywhere else you’ll want to go in Puglia.

 With one week, that amount of driving makes absolutely no sense.
 So, I keep it simple and I suggest you do the same.